Roscosmos Launches Satellite Drone Control: Signal Directly from Orbit

 Drones will receive orbital communication from Gonets – without the Internet or base stations

-The Roscosmos State Corporation has proposed expanding the range of frequencies for controlling drones via low-orbit satellites of the Gonets system.
-The complex will allow Russian drones to operate over long distances – without cellular communication and beyond line of sight.
+The Roscosmos State Corporation has proposed expanding the range of frequencies for controlling unmanned aerial vehicles via low-orbit satellites of the Gonets system.
+The complex will allow Russian drones to operate over long distances – without cellular communication and beyond the line of sight.

 Illustration of the Gonets orbital system